jtessler/city-development/README.md

 fact, I hope to polish this project and present it to the Closure team for possible adoption in the official library.

-Third, I designed both a GLSL and OBJ compiler.
+Third, I designed both a [GLSL][glsl] and [OBJ][obj] compiler.
 These allow the developer to design shaders and models externally, e.g. in another IDE or modeling software like Blender.
 Futhermore, the compilers minimize the code and produce JavaScript classes that are easily accessible by the rest of the WebGL application.

 As an example, compare the code two code snippets below.
 Each produce the same textured cube, where the first clearly hides the redundant setup code.
 Notice